SteveBarnett/human-centred/community.md

 title: Community
 ---

-I like hosting meetups (and attending them!), and usually have a [side project](#projects) or two on the go.
+I like hosting and attending meetups, and usually have a side project or two on the go.
 I really enjoy running workshops and giving talks.
-Here's a bit more detail.
+In particular, I love [Training from the Back of the Room](https://www.goodreads.com/book/show/8141935-training-from-the-back-of-the-room), and I secretly(ish) try and make every talk I do into somewhat of a workshop.
+I like asking people to Do Stuff to help them learn a bit more.
+I read and think a lot about teaching and learning, and keep [a checklist of sorts](/writing-workshops-and-talks/) that I use whenever making a new workshop.

+{% include community.md %}

-### Meetups
+### Hosting meetups

 <a href="https://naga.co.za/wp-content/uploads/2016/09/ctfeds.jpg"><img src="https://naga.co.za/wp-content/uploads/2016/09/ctfeds-400x282.jpg" alt="Me at a Global Accessiblity Awareness Day workshop for CTFEDs" width="400" height="282" class="pull-right pop-right half" srcset="https://naga.co.za/wp-content/uploads/2016/09/ctfeds-400x282.jpg 400w, https://naga.co.za/wp-content/uploads/2016/09/ctfeds-768x541.jpg 768w, https://naga.co.za/wp-content/uploads/2016/09/ctfeds.jpg 1024w" sizes="(max-width: 400px) 100vw, 400px" /></a>